 Get Focus insights straight to your inbox

 The Redstone CSP Tower will be the CSP plant with the lowest tariff, thanks to the benefits of scale and improvements in solar technologies in recent times.
 Investec has been closely involved in the project since 2018, as the first commercial bank to support the transaction.
-Its involvement includes providing senior debt worth R750m, foreign exchange and interest rate hedging, as well as other facilities.
+Its involvement includes providing senior debt worth R660m, foreign exchange, and interest rate hedging, as well as other facilities.

-Completion is set for October 2023.
-The facility will have a purchase power agreement (PPA) for 20 years with Eskom, starting on completion of the project.
+The project is on track for completion in the 4th Quarter of 2023.
+The facility will have a Power Purchase Agreement (PPA) for 20 years with Eskom, starting on completion of the project.
 The total project cost is estimated at R11.5bn.